praekeltfoundation/vumi-go/docs/http_api.rst

 and includes the generated Vumi ``message_id`` which should be stored if you wish to be able to associate events with the message later.

+If a message is sent to a recipient that has opted out, the response will be an HTTP 400 error, with the body detailing that the recipient has opted out.
+Messages sent as a reply will still go through to an opted out recipient.

 Receiving User Messages
 -----------------------